 From its first visitors, tales and legends of the island have circulated for several centuries.
 In the beginning, the Native Americans believed the island to be inhabited by evil spirits.

-As severe punishment for violations of tribal law, Indians were sometimes isolated for a period of time on the island or even banished for life to live among the evil spirits.
+As severe punishment for violations of tribal law, Indians were sometimes isolated on the island or even banished for life to live among the evil spirits.

-While the island served as a federal penitentiary, a number of guards reported extraordinary experiences including hearing the sounds of sobbing and moaning, terrible smells, and reports of what they called “The Thing,” an entity that was said to appear with glowing eyes.
+While the island served as a federal penitentiary, several guards reported extraordinary experiences, including hearing the sounds of sobbing and moaning, terrible smells, and reports of what they called “The Thing,” an entity that was said to appear with glowing eyes.
 Other reports were made of phantom prisoners and soldiers appearing before the guards and families who lived on the island.

-Reportedly, even Warden Johnston, who did not believe in ghosts, once encountered the unmistakable sounds of a woman sobbing while leading a number of guests on a tour of the prison.
-The cries, heard by not only the warden but also the guests, were described as coming from inside the walls of the dungeon.
+Reportedly, even Warden Johnston, who did not believe in ghosts, once encountered the unmistakable sounds of a woman sobbing while leading several guests on a tour of the prison.
+The cries, heard by the warden and the guests, were described as coming from inside the walls of the dungeon.
 Just as the sobbing stopped, an icy cold wind blew through the group.

-Often it has been reported that on foggy nights, the old lighthouse will suddenly appear, accompanied by an eerie whistling sound and a flashing green light which makes its way slowly around the island.
+Often, it has been reported that the old lighthouse will suddenly appear on foggy nights, accompanied by an eerie whistling sound and a flashing green light that makes its way slowly around the island.
 Appearing to both guards and visitors alike, the spectacle vanishes just as suddenly as it appears.

 When the prison was still open, other guards told of hearing phantom cannon and gunshots, accompanied by screams that were so real they sent the seasoned guards to the ground, believing that prisoners had somehow escaped and obtained weapons.
 After taking cover, the guards would then cautiously look about to see absolutely nothing.
 These incidents could never be explained.

 Another often reported experience of the guards was the smell of smoke that often came from a deserted laundry room as if something was on fire.
-When they went to investigate the black smoke was so thick it drove the guards from the room.
+When they investigated, the black smoke was so thick it drove the guards from the room.
 However, just minutes later, the room was completely smoke-free.

-D-Block, which became known as the “Treatment Unit” comprised of 42 cells with varying degrees of restrictions.
-For all prisoners incarcerated in D-Block, there was absolutely no contact with the general population.
-Thirty-six of the cells were virtually like the others in the general population; however, inmates were not allowed to work, nor go to the mess hall for meals.
+D-Block, which became known as the “Treatment Unit,” comprised of 42 cells with varying degrees of restrictions.
+For all prisoners incarcerated in D-Block, there was no contact with the general population.
+Thirty-six of the cells were virtually like the others in the general population; however, inmates were not allowed to work nor go to the mess hall for meals.
 They were allowed only one visit to the recreation yard and two showers each week, and all meals were served in the cells.
-Their only diversion was reading of prison approved material.
+Their only diversion was reading of prison-approved material.
 These cells all faced the Golden Gate Bridge, from which fierce cold winds often blew.
 One guard who worked D-Block was known to turn on the air conditioning to make it even colder for those confined on the block.

-Five of the remaining six cells in D-Block were known as Strip Cells, but were more often referred to as the “Hole.”
-Reserved for the most serious offenders of prison rules, these cells were located on the bottom tier, the coldest place in the prison, and contained only a sink, a toilet and a low wattage light bulb that could be turned off by the guards.
-The prisoner’s mattresses were taken away during the day and they were not allowed at any time in the yard or showers or given reading materials.
+Five of the remaining six cells in D-Block were known as Strip Cells but were more often referred to as the “Hole.”
+Reserved for the most severe offenders of prison rules, these cells were located on the bottom tier, the coldest place in the prison, and contained only a sink, a toilet, and a low wattage light bulb that the guards could turn off.
+The prisoner’s mattresses were taken away during the day, and they were not allowed at any time in the yard or showers or given reading materials.
 Inmates could be sentenced to as many as 19 days in the hole, completely isolated and in a state of constant boredom.